We’re going to be discussing national curriculum levels and how scrapping them affects you, your child and your students.

 You the parent

 A survey of 405 primary school subject leaders found that a third of parents agreed with the government that levels were not useful and too complicated to be meaningful.
 National curriculum levels did not correspond to school years, for example in year 4 pupils were not expected to be at level 4, and this was seen as particularly confusing.
 The positive effect of the change could be that parents may be encouraged to learn more about their child’s school assessment system and therefore gain a better understanding of what their child is learning.
 Having said that, it could be terribly confusing and time consuming for parents to learn about an individual schools way of assessing pupils.
-Parents who want to learn how their child is performing compared to other pupils nationally will be really challenged, above average might mean different things in different schools or in different localities.
+Parents who want to learn how their child is performing compared to other pupils nationally will be really challenged, above-average might mean different things in different schools or in different localities.
 Parents who like to support their child’s learning at home may also find it difficult to find resources that are suitable for their child’s ability.

 You the teacher

 In the same survey of 405 primary schools, 92 per cent of teachers thought that national curriculum levels were a useful way for teachers to monitor, track and assess progress.
 Many teachers organise their own resources and learning materials according to national curriculum levels, which makes it easier to teach Joe Blogs in year 8 at level 5 the same thing as Mary Jane in Year 11 also at level 5.
 The burden of schools recreating an assessment framework, no longer supported by level descriptions which match the new national curriculum, is likely to fall upon teachers, thus increasing workload and fatigue.
 Alternatively, teachers may be encouraged to be more creative in the way they teach certain topics in order to reach the school’s own perception of attainment.
-In addition to this, many secondary teachers were dissatisfied with the levels given to pupils by primary schools, and often conducted their own preliminary tests at the beginning of year 7.
+In addition to this, many secondary teachers were dissatisfied with the levels given to pupils by primary schools and often conducted their own preliminary tests at the beginning of year 7.
 It is true however that most professionals have a professional discourse which allows an easier flow of communication, understanding and knowledge.
 Many teachers will feel that the national curriculum levels were a part of their professional discourse, making their job easier and more rewarding, helping to recognise their expertise as both valued and valuable.

 You the student

 It could be argued that national curriculum levels reduced students to a number, through which they became defined and possibly limited by.
 Confidence is important when fostering a healthy relationship with maths, and children who are already deemed as below the expected national curriculum level, it could be argued, were at a disadvantage.
 On the other hand, targets do give pupils (and indeed all people) something to work towards.
-If each school defines their targets and expectations differently, it may become confusing for students when they move from primary to secondary school, or if they change schools.
-Age related expectations could be pressurising and demoralising for children.
+If each school defines its targets and expectations differently, it may become confusing for students when they move from primary to secondary school, or if they change schools.
+Age-related expectations could be pressurising and demoralising for children.

 You the school